Guides

 Why Is a Shipping Policy Important?

 When it comes to eCommerce, many business owners focus on product quality, website design, and marketing strategies.
-While these are undoubtedly important, the significance of a well-crafted shipping policy often goes unnoticed.
+While these are undoubtedly important, the significance of a well-crafted policy often goes unnoticed.

 Here's why overlooking this essential element could be a costly mistake for your online company: